 10:00 am - Meeting at Dante monument in S.Croce Square or at your hotel in Florence.

-10:30am – Visit to the Coccole e Cioccolato laboratory.
+10:30 am - Visit to the Coccole and Cioccolato laboratory.
 Guided chocolate tasting.

-1:00pm – Lunch at Ristorante Gastone with its fabulous dessert menu.
+13:00 pm - Lunch at Gastone Restaurant with its faboulous desserts.

 Time for lunch at Ristorante Gastone.
 Located in a delightful neighborhood near Santa Croce, in the rooms of an old bakery, Gastone is a fine new wine bar restaurant.
 Sit back and enjoy – the dessert menu is particularly delicious!

 Your day of sweetness will conclude with a final tasting either at the Vestri chocolate laboratory, or at the Carapina gelateria.

 At Vestri\'s you won\'t just find the “Grand Duke\'s Recipe” (the jasmine chocolate created for Cosimo III).
 You\'ll discover a high quality, family-owned and run workshop where everything is handled carefully – from the growing of the cocoa plant to the finishing touches on the individual chocolates.
 Not only will you discover Vestri\'s famous chocolate creations, you\'ll also attend a gelato making demonstration.

 Carapina is the passion of its founder, Simone Bonini.
 The best and freshest ingredients are used to produce the Carapina gelato daily, in small batches only.
 Some twenty flavors are waiting to be discovered by you in their small containers – an ice cream experience you won\'t forget.